Christean Wagner: Education

-Wagner is a known opponent of the concept of Gesamtschule, where the different secondary education types are offered in the same school.
-He advocates like Walter Wallmann for the freedom of parents to choose to send their children to a specific school type.
+Wagner was a known opponent of the concept of Gesamtschule, where the different secondary education types are offered in the same school.
+He advocated like Walter Wallmann for the freedom of parents to choose to send their children to a specific school type.

 As chair of his fraction, Wagner spoke out in favor of tuition fees for long-term students and supported the introduction of tuition fees in general.

 Justice

 As minister for justice in Hesse, Wagner was the initiator of the electronic shackles (electronic tagging device) for some former criminals.

 He also advocated for a harsher judicial system in Germany.

 During the elections of 2008, he argued that foreigners who would insult Germans with "Scheiß-Deutscher" (shit-Germans), should be deported.